onionringbearer/deel-test/README.md

 For this we need to simulate a slower connection.
 Using Chrome, open the Developer Tools and go to the Network tab.

-At the very top of the tab, there should a dropdown with 'No throttling' selected.
+At the very top of the tab, there should be a dropdown with 'No throttling' selected.
 Expand it and select 'Slow 3G'.

-Use the second dropdown to test the loading message while waiting for a response.
+Use the second autocomplete in the demo page to test the loading message while waiting for a response.

+###
 _This app was created using Node v21.7.1 and npm v10.5.0._